NVIDIA/MinkowskiEngine/docs/demo/training.rst

 ----------------

 The first thing you need to do is loading or generating data.
 This is the most time-consuming part if you use your own dataset.
-However, it is tedious not difficult :) The most important part that you need to fill in is `__getitem__(self, index)` if you inherit `torch.utils.data.Dataset
+However, it is tedious, not difficult :) The most important part that you need to fill in is `__getitem__(self, index)` if you inherit `torch.utils.data.Dataset
 <https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset>`_ or